 All enrolled students are members of the Lakeview College of Nursing SGA and can participate as a member or an elected officer in the Student Government Association.
-Please refer to Student Government By-Laws.
+SGA officers must be full-time students in good standing.
+Please refer to Student Government By-Laws and the SGA student learning outcomes.